Use the Ballot Status webpage to see if your voted absentee ballot has been received in our office.

 Registered Missouri voters who expect to be prevented from going to their polling place on Election Day may vote an absentee ballot either in-person or by mail beginning six (6) weeks prior to an election.

 By law, absentee voters must provide one of the following reasons for voting absentee:

-- Incapacity or confinement due to illness or physical disability, including a person who is primarily responsible for the physical care of a person who is incapacitated or confined due to illness or disability (No Notary Required);
+- Incapacity or confinement due to illness or physical disability on election day, including caring for a person who is incapacitated or confined due to illness or physical disability and resides at the same address (No Notary Required);

 - Religious belief or practice;

 - Employment as an election authority, by an election authority at a location other than my polling place, as a first responder, as a health care worker, or as a member of law enforcement;

 - Incarceration, provided all qualifications for voting are retained; or

 - Certified participation in the address confidentiality program established under sections 589.660 to 589.681 RSMo. because of safety concerns.

 Voters can cast an absentee ballot at the Office of the County Clerk at either of the following locations:

 Main Office – Jackson, MO